lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 % const pwmode=0 pwemax=3          # Use pwmode=1 or 11 to add APWs
 % const nkabc=0 gmax=0
 ~~~

-{::nomarkdown}</div>{:/}

-* Lines which begin with '**#**' are comment lines and are ignored.
-(More generally, text following a `#' in any line is ignored).
-* Lines beginning with '**%**' are directives to the preprocessor.
-Directives can perform various functions similar to a normal programming language, such as
-assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

 Near the top of the ctrl file, beginning with **% const**, follow a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
 The parser interprets the contents of brackets **{...}** as algrebraic expressions:  **{...}** is evaluated and the numerical result is substituted for it.
 Expression substitution works for input lines proper, and also in the directives.